Criterion of unrecognizability of a finite group by its Gruenberg-Kegel graph

 \begin{problem} Let $G$ be an almost simple group.
 Decide whether $G$ is recognizable, $k$-recognizable for some integer $k>1$, or unrecognizable by its Gruenberg--Kegel graph. \end{problem}

-There are some known results on recognition of a group its by Gruenberg--Kegel graph.
-Here we again will mention some results which are interesting from our point of view; we do not pretend to provide the complete survey of this research area.
+There are some known results on recognition of a group by its Gruenberg--Kegel graph.
+Here we again will mention some results which are interesting from our point of view; we do not pretend to provide a complete survey of this research area.